An extended warranty from Gold Standard Automotive Network could save you money and give you peace of mind.

 As with any major purchase, it’s always a good idea to shop around and compare options and prices.
 Many companies offer vehicle service contracts, and most have several plans that cover different repairs.
 When we reviewed extended warranty providers, these stood out.
 We encourage you to request quotes from a few companies before making a choice.

-Endurance has been in business for 13 years.
-It offers five plans that provide different levels of coverage, terms up to five years, and a 30-day money back guarantee.
+Endurance has been in business for 15 years.
+It offers six plans that provide different levels of coverage, terms up to 8 years, and a 30-day money-back guarantee.
 Each plan includes one year of Endurance Elite Membership that provides rewards, roadside assistance, and other benefits.
 Once the initial Elite Membership has expired, customers can decide whether to extend it.